mclevey/mclevey.github.io/CV.md

 Mark Stoddart, Alice Mattoni, and John McLevey. *Industrial Development and Eco-Tourisms: Is Co-existence Possible Between Oil Exploration and Nature Conservation?* Under contract with Palgrave MacMillan.

+John McLevey. *Doing Computational Social Science: A Practical Guide.* Under contract with SAGE, UK office.

 ## Peer Reviewed Journal Articles and Chapters in Peer Reviewed Edited Volumes

 *Italics* = student at time of publication

 * Owen Gallupe, John McLevey, and Sarah Brown.
 Forthcoming.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending." *Journal of Quantitative Criminology*.
+[Gated Link](https://link.springer.com/article/10.1007/s10940-018-9384-y).
+Open access version coming soon.
 * John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 2018.
 "Interdisciplinarity and Insularity in the Diffusion of Knowledge: An Analysis of Disciplinary Boundaries Between Philosophy of Science and the Sciences." *Scientometrics*.
 Issue number not yet assigned.
 * John McLevey and *Ryan Deschamps*.
 2018.
 "The Sociology of Public Policy Formation and Implementation."
 William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.
 * John McLevey, Allyson Stokes, and *Amelia Howard*.
 2018.
 "Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
 Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
 Oxford: Oxford University Press.